kdheepak/blog/content/34-neovim-quality-of-life-features.md

 NVIM v0.5.0-556-ge78658348
 ```

-In order to set this up you need to do 3 steps.
+In order to set this up you need to do 3 things:

 1) Add `neovim` plugin: